simonppg/Break_it_all/README.md

 - libgles2-mesa-dev
 - xorg-dev
 - adb
-- android sdk version 30
+- Android sdk version 30
 - androind studio # to download the SDK, still don't know how to make gradle download it before the build

 ### Build in Linux

-1. First you need to have the android sdk install somewhere.
+1. First you need to have the Android sdk install somewhere.
 2. Then clone the project.
-3. Now manualy create a `local.properties` file in the root of the project with the android sdk directory like this: `sdk.dir=/home/<User>/Android/Sdk`, **NOTE**: replace <User> with your user name.
+3. Now manualy create a `local.properties` file in the root of the project with the Android sdk directory like this: `sdk.dir=/home/<User>/Android/Sdk`, **NOTE**: replace <User> with your username.
 4. Finally you can run the build script `build-linux.sh` to build and run the app.